Core Skills

 verify information quickly

-How to Research Anything Fast in 2026: Scope, Source Ladder, Notes, and Synthesis
+How to Research Anything Fast in 2026: Scope, Source Ladder, Public Records, and Synthesis